vcarrin1/jdbi-example/README.md

 # Getting Started

+## Security

+This project uses Spring Security to protect API endpoints and manage authentication.
+User passwords are securely stored using encryption (BCrypt hashing).
+Only authenticated users can access protected resources, and sensitive operations require proper authorization.
+Passwords are never stored in plain text, and all authentication flows leverage secure password hashing to prevent unauthorized access.

+BCrypt hashing, a strong password hashing algorithm, generates a unique hash for each password by combining it with a random salt.
+It is computationally intensive, making brute-force attacks difficult.
+When a user logs in, the entered password is hashed and compared to the stored hash, ensuring that plain-text passwords are never exposed or stored.

 ## Reducers

 Jdbi reducers are a feature that helps you efficiently map SQL query results into complex object graphs, such as a Customer with their Orders and each Order's Payments.